Channel emotion in your marketing, not reason

 Humans are emotional beings.
 We like to think that reason and reason alone informs our decisions, but how we feel is a much more powerful driver.
+That’s why emotional marketing is can be so useful for your business.

 Every single decision we make is fundamentally emotional.
-No matter how much we think our decision is based around reason or logic, it’s emotion that prevails; it’s emotion that persuades us to buy, like, share and comment.
+No matter how much we think our decision is based around reason or logic, it’s emotion that prevails.
+It’s emotion that persuades us to buy, like, share and comment.
 Emotions aren’t the enemy of reason, but rather a crucial part of it.

 Despite this, we can’t contemplate the thought of big decisions being made purely on emotion.
 In our minds emotional translates to irresponsible or irrational.